-Pork Chops with Cranberries and Balsamic are a fast and straightforward weeknight or date night dinner that brings the serious flavor with simple ingredients.
+Pork Chops with Cranberries and Balsamic are a fast and straightforward weeknight or date night dinner that brings serious flavor with simple ingredients.
 You may be surprised at how some simple ingredients will bring the most flavor to these pork chops.
 It’s got depth, richness, a touch of earthiness from the rosemary, and a sweet-tart mix of cranberry sauce and balsamic vinegar.

-You just gotta trust me that this mixture of flavors is pretty outstanding!
+You have to trust me that this mixture of flavors is outstanding!
 And this can be an excellent way to use some leftover cranberry sauce after Thanksgiving to create an entirely different meal that everybody will wish to dig into!

 Tips for Pork Chops with Cranberries and Balsamic:

 - I use thick-cut pork chops about 1 to about 1/2 inches thick.
 If yours are somewhat thinner, the preparation time will be less.

 - I’ve also used red wine (when we’ve had some open) and chicken broth, and it’s lovely both ways.
 You can use what you have.

 - You can use your own version of homemade cranberry sauce, and I guess you can try it with the canned stuff.

 - I don’t suggest, however, substituting dried rosemary for fresh rosemary here.

 - If you want to add a touch of decadence, stir in a tablespoon of butter once you finish the sauce.

 - Use a meat thermometer to ensure your pork chops’ internal temperature is at least 145 F for medium-rare.